 A majority of council members and three cabinet members have signed it.

-A supermajority of council members have signed it.
+A supermajority, of at least 60% with a minimum of 20 votes, of council members have signed it.

 The leadership council will have the power to pass laws regulating the actions and structure of the student government,

 To gauge the student body’s opinions regarding school policies,